 I love space opera so hard.
 But the main genre I write in isn’t necessarily what I’ve read all my life.
 I adore classical romance.
 This is probably why I have an Austenian ballroom scene in the middle of a military space opera novel (yup, The Stealth Lovers).
 Also, I didn’t consciously choose Knightly as a surname for Xax because of Emma, but it’s a cute coincidence.

 Merging a little of the classical into the PEW, PEW, PEW really appeals to me.
 Along with adding desserts because CAAAKE INNN SPAAAAACE!

 While I’ve a passion for crafting novels, I also adore penning short stories.
 The challenge of getting so much into a smaller word count really appeals to me.
 In The Hilltop Gathering (We Shall Be Monsters), I had my first opportunity to create a disabled main character—Frank E. Stein.
 It really mattered to me that she was disabled from the beginning to the end of the tale.
 After all, the author is!
 I also like using the vehicle of short fiction to explore other genres.
 In 2018, I took author ’Nathan Burgoine’s Flash Fiction Draw and pushed out ten works of 1000 words in all sorts of genres.
 That was challenging, but a blast!
 And I’m really looking forward to seeing my space opera short story about an opera company appear in Space Opera Libretti in 2020.
 The Silken Eclipse is a mashup of oldy-worldy culture with aliens from other planets!
 I like to say it’s a space-opera space opera!

-But as much as I enjoy submitting short stories, this year has been life-changing for me.
+But as much as I enjoy submitting short stories, 2019 was life-changing for me.
 I am the co-editor of an own-voice anthology that has stories with protagonists who identify as disabled, Deaf, neurodiverse, Spoonie, and/or who manage mental illness.
 Nothing Without Us is so far the most important work in my career.
 It’s advocacy with a huge smattering of awesome.
 (I’m also editor in chief and creator of the Spoonie Authors Network!
 We gots a podcast, too, produced and directed by Canadian author Dianna Gunn!)